ibm-cloud-docs/dr-automation-powervs/architecture-dr-automation.md

 ---
 # Architecture for IBM DR Automation for PowerVS

-IBM® DR Automation for PowerVS is a robust disaster recovery solution integrated within IBM’s data centers, distinct from general IBM Cloud resources.
-It offers dedicated network configurations and direct-attached storage to ensure secure and reliable DR capabilities.
+IBM® DR Automation for PowerVS is a robust disaster recovery solution specifically designed for IBM data centers, distinct from general IBM Cloud resources.
+This solution leverages dedicated network configurations and direct-attached storage to provide secure, reliable disaster recovery (DR) capabilities.

-The **IBM Cloud Service Framework** enables seamless deployment and management of DR Automation for PowerVS by integrating essential components such as the **IBM Cloud Service Broker**, **Resource Management Controller (RMC)**, and the **IBM Cloud Catalog**.
-This framework simplifies the DR setup process, enhances security, and ensures compliance, delivering a reliable DR solution within the IBM Cloud environment.
+The IBM Cloud Service Framework facilitates seamless deployment and management of DR Automation for PowerVS by integrating key components such as the Service Broker, Resource Management Controller (RMC), and IBM Cloud Catalog.
+This framework streamlines the DR setup process, enhances security, and ensures compliance, delivering a comprehensive DR solution within the IBM Cloud infrastructure.

 Explore the following sections to understand the DR Automation for PowerVS architecture, features, hardware requirements, and network configurations.